rdp/open-source-how-to-popularize-your-project/README.md

 Also ideally you should get customer feedback, and meet some niche that people want/demand, if you want to be popular anyway.
 Maybe in the ideal world people would make money at it?

+At the end of the day, it is hard/painful to work on projects, even your own, if it's for features "for other people" etc.
+  So add some kind of pay option, seems to be the way to overcome this and be able to justify, mentally, polishing your own products.
+It's just the reality of the human mind :)

 # Note

 on 2017 '[how do you promote advertise evangelize your open source project](so-95710)' question on Stackoverflow is deleted.